Hover over date to see available events:

 2 months through 2 years

 Taking care of infants and toddlers involves more than just meeting their physical needs.
 Our caregivers are responsive professionals concerned about all aspects of children's development.
-By using the clearly defined practices of the HighScope Infant-Toddler Curriculum, caregivers develop close and supportive relationships with the children.
+By using the clearly defined practices of the HighScope Infant-Toddler Curriculum, and inspired by the Reggio Emilia philosophy, caregivers develop close and supportive relationships with the children.
 Our program creates an environment that recognizes infants' and toddlers' needs to look, listen, wiggle, roll, crawl, climb, rock, bounce, rest, eat, make noise, grasp, mouth or drop things.
 And even to be messy from time to time!

-Our HighScope comprehensive curriculum addresses all areas of infant-toddler development including:
+Our HighScope comprehensive curriculum and constructivism approach addresses all areas of infant-toddler development including:

 • Approaches to learning